 to amend the conference name by inserting word "Standards".
 Its full name should read "First ISO Privacy Stnadards Conference (IPSC)".

-Keynote Speakers to provide propsals for keynote speakers ASAP (at the latest by 2010-06-14???).
+Keynote Speakers to provide proposals for keynote speakers ASAP (at the latest by 2010-06-14???).

 Call for paper to amend paragraph 7 ("Legal instruments...cannot be accepted") by replacing it with the proposed text to be provieded by AFNOR;

-to circulate it as N0017rev1 within PSC 01 for comments by 2010-04-30; to distribute N0018 (which replaces of N0017rev1) to the potential participants as identified in N0021 (final invitation list) at the binning of May; latest submissions by 14th of June;
+to circulate it as N0017rev1 within PSC 01 for comments by 2010-04-30; to distribute N0018 (which replaces of N0017rev1) to the potential participants as identified in N0021 (final invitation list) at the beginning of May; latest submissions by 14th of June;

-the final invitation list should consist of the proposals received by the PSC 01 Secretariat and those groups as identified in Annex A to PSC 01 N0001 (final invitation list see N0021).
+the final invitation list should consist of the proposals received by the PSC 01 Secretariat and those groups identified in Annex A to PSC 01 N0001 (final invitation list see N0021).

-Resolution 4: Terminology ISO/TMB PSC 01 agrees to support Canadian NB proposal as presented in N0015 and to use the Canadian repositiory for terminolgy TERMIUM for privacy-related terminology.
+Resolution 4: Terminology ISO/TMB PSC 01 agrees to support the Canadian NB proposal as presented in N0015 and to investigate the use of the Canadian repositiory for terminology TERMIUM for privacy-related terminology.

 Resolution 6: Live Inventory

-ISO/TMB PSC 01 welcomes offer from ITU-T SG17 to sharing the already available ITU-T platform and to initiate a discussion requests its Secretariat to contact both the ISO/CS and ITU-T in order to get ideas on how to implement and sustain the live inventory.
+ISO/TMB PSC 01 welcomes the offer from ITU-T SG17 to share the already available ITU-T platform and to initiate a discussion, requests its Secretariat to contact both the ISO/CS and ITU-T in order to getfurther information on how to implement and sustain the live inventory.

 It further requestes its Secretariat to take an appropriate action in clarifying the terms of possible collaboration in this area.